Fuels Management

 What are fuels?

-Anything that can burn is fuel for a fire.
-During a wildland fire all kinds of plant material can act as fuel, including grasses, shrubs, trees, dead leaves, and fallen pine needles.
-As these burnable materials pile up, so do the chances of catastrophic wildland fire.
+All kinds of plant material can act as fuel, including grasses, shrubs, trees, dead leaves, and fallen pine needles.
+As these burnable materials pile up, so do the chances of extreme wildfire events.
 In the right conditions, excess fuel allows fires to burn hotter, larger, longer, and faster, making them more difficult and dangerous to manage.
+Drought and other climate factors are also increasing wildfire activity in many areas.

 Why manage fuels?